MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/respond-machine-alerts.md

 > [!IMPORTANT]
 > - Isolating devices from the network is not currently supported for devices running macOS.
 For macOS, use live response to run the action.
 For more information on live response, see [Investigate entities on devices using live response](live-response.md).
 > - Full isolation is available for devices running Windows 11, Windows 10, version 1703 or later, Windows Server 2022, Windows Server 2019, and Windows Server 2016.
+>- You can use the device isolation capability on all supported Microsoft Defender for Endpoint on Linux listed in [System requirements](microsoft-defender-endpoint-linux.md#system-requirements).
 > - Selective isolation is available for devices running Windows 10, version 1709 or later, and Windows 11.
 > - When isolating a device, only certain processes and destinations are allowed.
 Therefore, devices that are behind a full VPN tunnel won't be able to reach the Microsoft Defender for Endpoint cloud service after the device is isolated.
 We recommend using a split-tunneling VPN for Microsoft Defender for Endpoint and Microsoft Defender Antivirus cloud-based protection-related traffic.
+>- The feature supports VPN connection.
+>- You must have at least one the following role permissions: 'Active remediation actions'.
+For more information, see [Create and manage roles](user-roles.md).
+>- You must have access to the device based on the device group settings.
+For more information, see [Create and manage device groups](machine-groups.md).

 This device isolation feature disconnects the compromised device from the network while retaining connectivity to the Defender for Endpoint service, which continues to monitor the device.

 On Windows 10, version 1709 or later, you'll have more control over the network isolation level.
 You can also choose to enable Outlook, Microsoft Teams, and Skype for Business connectivity (a.k.a 'Selective Isolation').

-**Linux device isolation requirements**

-- You can use the device isolation capability on all supported Microsoft Defender for Endpoint on Linux listed in [System requirements](microsoft-defender-endpoint-linux.md#system-requirements).

-- An explicit lab validation was completed on a subset of distros that are representative of the most common in-market configurations:

-    - Amazon Linux 2
-    - CentOS 7.2
-    - Red Hat Enterprise Linux 7.2
-    - Red Hat Enterprise Linux 8
-    - SUSE Linux Enterprise Server 12
-    - Ubuntu 16.04, 18, 20.4

-- The feature supports VPN connection.
-- You must have at least one the following role permissions: 'Active remediation actions'.
-For more information, see [Create and manage roles](user-roles.md).
-- You must have access to the device based on the device group settings.
-For more information, see [Create and manage device groups](machine-groups.md).

 > [!NOTE]
 > You'll be able to reconnect the device back to the network at any time.
 The button on the device page will change to say **Release from isolation**, and then you take the same steps as isolating the device.